 Ready to take that trip you postponed because of COVID?
 That’s great!
 The Canadian government has finally lifted its advisory against non-essential travel and more countries are now opening their borders to tourists.
-But before you buy your ticket or make reservations, here are few things you need to consider and prepare for to have a worry-free vacation:
+But before you buy your ticket or make reservations, here are few things you need to consider and prepare for in order to have a worry-free vacation:

 Know that some restrictions are still up

 While it’s true that some requirements have been relaxed, particularly for vaccinated travelers, there are still some restrictions.
 The reality is that the pandemic is not over yet and with new variants coming up, expect to see entry, testing, and quarantine rules continue to be imposed.
 You’ll see this not only in Canada but in most countries all over the world.
 Restrictions and health protocols will vary depending on your destination.

 Know your destination country’s restrictions before booking a trip

 Check Official Global Travel Advisories or the UNWTO/IATA Destination Tracker tool for up-to-date information on health indicators, current air travel regulations, destination-specific restrictions, and health regulations for more than 200 countries.
 If you’re travelling locally, check: Travelling between provinces/territories on Canada.ca.